AyyyStew/AutomatedShoppingScript/README.md

 We developed and tested scripts for each step individually, iterating on them until they could run sequentially as part of a complete flow.
 On release day, the script successfully purchased the desired items faster than the scalping bots, which wiped out the storefront within minutes.
 The client and his girlfriend were thrilled with the results, and I was proud of the project’s success under tight deadlines.

+We leveraged the browser's history and the user's shopify account to handle payment details for the time being.

 ## Future Enhancements